-In 1980 Steve Jobs gave an interview to the Wall Street Journal claiming: "When we invented the personal computer, we created a new kind of bicycle”.
-In the box placed in the middle of the title you can read: “Steve Jobs invented the first personal computer in 1976 with his partner Steve Wozniak”.
+In 1980 Steve Jobs had an interview with the Wall Street Journal, claiming: "When we invented the personal computer, we created a new kind of bicycle”.
+In the box placed in the middle of the title, you can read: “Steve Jobs invented the first personal computer in 1976 with his partner Steve Wozniak”.

 We know how the story continues, but let’s focus on the first years.
 It’s the story of an epic fight between two startups that changed the world, with no other player on the field.
 Did it go exactly like this?
 For sure this is not how I remember the ’80s.
-My parents bought me my first computer in 1983 and it was not an Apple II, it was a Commodore Vic-20.
-I saw several commercials on TV and printed ads promoting the Vic-20 at the time.
-In the newsstands, there were plenty of magazines dedicated to computers, and the majority of them had programming codes or cassettes for the Vic-20, and later, the Commodore 64.
-Other common (but less popular) brands were Sinclair Spectrum, Texas Instrument, Oric, SEGA.
+My parents bought me my first computer in 1983, and it was not an Apple II; it was a Commodore Vic-20.
+I saw several commercials on TV and print ads promoting the Vic-20 at the time.
+In the newsstands, there were plenty of magazines dedicated to computers, and the majority of them had programming codes or cassettes for the Vic-20 and, later, the Commodore 64.
+Other common (but less popular) brands were Sinclair Spectrum, Texas Instrument, Oric, and SEGA.

 But most importantly, I remember all my friends having a Commodore computer during the ’80s.
 I mean, literally, all of them.
-We didn’t have WhatsApp groups at the time, so the only way to have a social life was to physically visit people.
-Which means every afternoon I was in some friend's house.
-Trying computer games, exchanging them and talking about them was everyday routine.
-I can tell you that, as some point, in every house there was an 8-bit computer: Commodore 64, Vic-20, Commodore 16, Commodore 128.
+We didn’t have WhatsApp groups at the time, so the only way to have a social life was to visit people physically.
+Which means every afternoon, I was at some friend's house.
+Trying computer games, exchanging them, and talking about them was an everyday routine.
+I can tell you that, at some point, in every house, there was an 8-bit computer: Commodore 64, Vic-20, Commodore 16, Commodore 128.
 I have seen all of them, including the strange Commodore Plus/4.
 I also remember a colleague of my father showing off his Commodore SX-64 (a sort of notebook).
 A friend had a ZX Spectrum, but since he wasn’t able to exchange games with us, he convinced his parents to buy a C64.
-When I changed school, I met a guy with an MSX.
+When I moved to another school, I met a guy with an MSX.
 Believe it or not, I never met anyone with an Apple II.

 So, let me try to recap a few facts that I hope you will find interesting.